prince-amponsah/Python-Jira-Scripting/README.md

-simple script to interact with Jira AAPI to create issues and list projects
+A simple python script using the Jira API code and interacting with jira account to create issues and list all existing projects